dashingsaikat/flipkartautomationusingselenium/README.md

-To run this project:
-1. Firstly git clone it in your system.
-2. Open the folder from your Eclipse IDE
-3. Run seperate test cases using Run by Java Application

-Added required dependencies in pom.xml to run the Java code using Eclipse IDE.

-Thanks !!!!!!!!!!!!!!!
+-----------------------Automation Testing for Flipkart Website Using Java Selenium------------------------

+First clone the project using git clone
+Open Terminal in your system and write git clone
+Open any IDE like Eclipse IDE and import the file that you have cloned Navigate to src/java/test and run the code as Run as->Java Application Output will be run as an automated chrome software and done !!!!!!!!!

+Thanks for the assignment ..........................